IHE/ITI.SeR/SeR.md

 * A unique Authorization Decisions Manager (or PDP) performs Authorization Decision for all XDS Document Consumer and all XDS Document Repositories involved in a Community.
-* XDS Document Repositories cannot manage the whole set of information needed to perform access decisions (XDS Document Repositories are not required to store metadata.
+* XDS Document Repositories cannot manage the whole set of information needed to perform Authorization Decisions (XDS Document Repositories are not required to store metadata.
   If the Repository stores metadata, the metadata might be insufficient to perform an access decision).
 * The XDS infrastructure is not fully federated; a clear separation of duties and